jianjin-app/website/content/privacy-notice.md

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

+Please contact us at:\
+Email: inquiries@jianjin.app\
+or
+Post Address: \
+Jianjin Limited\
+Kemp House,\
+160 City Road,\
+London,\
+EC1V 2NX\
+United Kingdom

-Please contact us at [insert email address, phone number and or postal address] if you wish to make a request.
+if you wish to make a request.

 ## How to complain